Redhwan-A/ContQuat/README.md

-# ContQuat
+# WQuatNet

 ### 📢 **Code Release Timeline**
-The code and additional resources will be made publicly available once the paper is accepted.
+The code and additional resources will be made publicly available soon.